 Human resources planning is essential for organizations to execute desired business plans.
 Creating clearly defined reasons for existence, a vision of the desired direction, and a strategy of how the company will get there sets the direction for HR planning.

 HR plans in staffing, performance, how people will be utilized, training, communications, systems, compensation, rewards, and leadership help ensure overall success.
-Planning is not a onetime exercise.
-Managing and adjusting within these key areas should occur throughout the year ensuring success of desired business plans.
+Planning is not a one-time exercise.
+Managing and adjusting within these key areas should occur throughout the year ensuring the success of desired business plans.